 - A. Dog faeces

-- B. Dogs out of control (inc repeat strays)
+- B. Dogs out of control

 - C. Dogs on lead

 - D. Dog prohibited locations

 4. The Areas to which the PSPO applies:

 This PSPO relates to public land within the administrative District of Huntingdonshire.
 For the purpose of this PSPO, 'public land' includes: